Phoscur/Phlame/readme.md

 Note Nx v18: Running `vitest` in watchmode through `nx` seems not to work for now, also `npm run dev-e2e` should run a dev-server whilst executing Cypress but after starting vite nothing else happens

+## Hono JSX

+Don't think just because there are `.tsx` files in this repo, that we have React!
+No it's very plain TypeScript, Hono, Custom WebComponents and HTMX - but JSX tooling is great (e.g. syntax highlighting) - maybe we only need the static parts.
+And I haven't even added VanJS yet!

 ## Easter POC 2024:

 - htmx tailwind gui (no react - rather vanjs - and likely no graphql)